- Air Conditioning

 - Indoor Air Quality

 Blown-in cellulose insulation is a fast and effective way to insulate your home’s attic and walls.
 The insulating properties for blown-in cellulose comes from the air spaces between the fluffed up shreds of cellulose fiber.
-The insulation pros at Frank F. Collis & Sons often use this insulation material because it’s green, easy to install, and extremely effective for homes in upstate New York.
+The insulation pros at Fred F. Collis & Sons often use this insulation material because it’s green, easy to install, and extremely effective for homes in upstate New York.
 As with all our insulation projects, we start with a comprehensive home energy audit to identify where your home needs insulation.